Ostlund has a keen ear for dialogue and a perfect grasp of the push-and-pull rhythms of an imploding relationship.

-The film plays for much of its length like a terrible sketch comedy with one-dimensional caricatures shuffling listlessly through a succession of stilted tableaux.
+The film plays like a terrible sketch comedy with one-dimensional caricatures shuffling listlessly through a succession of stilted tableaux.

-The material plays out like a particularly busy episode of Sons of Anarchy, possessing a peculiar joylessness that’s anathema to the success of films like this.
+The material plays out like a particularly busy episode of Sons of Anarchy.

 The film is depressing, sub-sitcom fodder that will dull whatever affection you may still harbor for these legendary actors.

-It fails as a critique of draconian security states and surveillance culture, moving too fast to properly consider any of the well-worn ideas it glosses over.
+It fails as a critique of draconian security states and surveillance culture.

-From the opening montage alone, it’s clear that Kieran Darcy-Smith plans to play his cards close to the vest in this maddeningly underwritten thriller/domestic-drama hybrid.
+From the start, it’s clear that Darcy-Smith plans to play his cards close to the vest.

-There’s nothing behind all this sturm und drang but a lineup of insubstantial ciphers, all false fronts and empty words in a pretend world not quite conducive to emotional investment.
+There’s nothing behind all this sturm und drang but a lineup of insubstantial ciphers.

-There’s plenty of gore, but none of it is particularly inventive, nor does it engender any visceral or emotional reactions beyond jaded disgust.
+There’s plenty of gore, but it doesn't engender any visceral or emotional reactions beyond jaded disgust.